tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/API.md

 - **stopReason** - see **Stop Clock** below.
 - **isUnavailable** - this is always false.
 Clock app should use it internally to signal that API is not available.
 - **realEndTime** - this time includes time for pause if both *pauseTime* and *expectedResumeTimeAfterPause* is specified.

 ## Start clock
     PUT https://{server}/api/clocks/{clock}/start?user={userOrStationName}&password={userPassword}

 - **User- or station name** is required when the user that stopped the clock wants to start it again.
 Should be url-encoded if it contains non-ASCII characterns (like **åäø**).
-- **UserPassword** is required.
-Only the user that stopped the clock or the administrator can start the clock.
-Returns *Unauthorised* if no or wrong password is provided or if other user tries to start the clock.
+- **UserPassword** is optional but may be required by the administrator.
+Returns *Unauthorised* if password is required but no or wrong password is provided or if another user tries to start the clock.

+**NOTE** Only the user that stopped the clock or the administrator can restart the clock.

 ## Stop clock
     PUT https://{server}/api/clocks/{clock}/stop?user={userOrStationName}&password={userPassword}&reason={aReason}

 - **User- or station name** should be url-encoded if it contains non-ASCII characterns (like **åäø**).
 Returns *BadRequest* if not provided.
-- **UserPassword** is required.
-Only users with a valid password can stop the clock.
-Returns *Unauthorised* if no or wrong password is provided.
+- **UserPassword** is optional but may be required by the administrator.
+Returns *Unauthorised* if password is required but no or wrong password is provided or if another user tries to start the clock.
 - **Reason** should be one of the strings below.
 Returns *BadRequest* if other value is provided.
     - **StationControl** - problems with operating a station.
     - **PointProblem** - problems with one or several points.